RyotaUshio/obsidian-pdf-plus/README.md

 ### Opening links to PDF files

-- **Open PDF links cleverly**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the file is already opened.
-Useful for annotating PDFs using "Copy link to selection."
+- **Open PDF links cleverly**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the file is already opened in another tab.
+Useful for annotating PDFs using a side-by-side view ("Split right"), displaying a PDF in one side and a markdown file in another.
 - **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
 - **Don't move focus to PDF viewer after opening a PDF link**
 - **Clear highlights after a certain amount of time**